Graduateshotline

 National Council Licensure Examination (NCLEX-RN)

-This license, also provided by NCLEX, is for nursing candidates looking to become a Registered Nurse.
-The NCLEX exam for RN has the same course as PN.
-While RN focuses on decision making skills in a situation, PN focuses on following the directions of an RN and being able to successfully assist them.
-The exam duration is six hours with short breaks in between and the number of questions in the exam vary, just like in NCLEX-PN exam.
+This license, also provided by NCLEX, is for nursing candidates looking to become Registered Nurses.
+The NCLEX exam for RNs has the same course as the PN exam.
+While RNs focus on decision-making skills in a situation, PNs focus on following the directions of an RN and being able to assist them successfully.
+The exam duration is six hours with short breaks in between, and the number of questions in the exam varies, just like in the NCLEX-PN exam.

 How to become a Nurse Practitioner?

-A Nurse Practitioner or NP is an advanced level nurse.
-Nurse Practitioner can diagnose and check patients, mostly in office setting.
+A nurse practitioner (NP) is an advanced-level nurse.
+Nurse Practitioners can diagnose and check patients, mostly in an office setting.
 They can refer a patient to a specialist.
-The scope of duties of an NP depends on the state NP is working in since the NP license is state dependent.
-In a few states, a nurse practitioner can work independently, while in others they need to work under a doctor in order to refer a patient.
+The scope of duties of an NP depends on the state the NP is working in since the NP license is state-dependent.
+In a few states, a nurse practitioner can work independently, while in others, they need to work under a doctor to refer a patient.

 To become a Nurse Practitioner, the RN has to have a graduate or Associate degree and work towards earning an MSN or DNP.
-There are many ways to fast-track this process with many institutions providing online accelerated courses.
+There are many ways to fast-track this process, and many institutions provide online accelerated courses.
 Once that is done, a Nurse Practitioner license has to be earned.
-The NP license is offered by individual states and they have different rules and requirements.
+The NP license is offered by individual states, and they have different rules and requirements.

 Is nursing a good career?

-First and foremost, nursing is a very rewarding career if one has patience and caring attitude.
-A nurse will bring care, comfort and happiness into people’s lives - caring for them in many ways.
+First and foremost, nursing is a very rewarding career if one has patience and a caring attitude.
+A nurse brings care, comfort, and happiness into people’s lives, caring for them in many ways.
 Overall, most nurses report a high level of job satisfaction.
 It is a career filled with opportunities and challenges.

-The salary of a nurse varies by the state and the number of years of experience he/she has.
-The US Bureau of Labor Statics (BLS) reported that a nurse earns anywhere from $50,000 to $111,000 in a year with the median salary being $70,000.
+The salary of a nurse varies by the state and the number of years of experience they have.
+The US Bureau of Labor Statistics (BLS) reported that a nurse earns anywhere from $50,000 to $111,000 annually, with the median salary being $70,000.
 These numbers are based on the statistics from 2019.
-Although rewarding, a career in nursing requires a lot of hard-work and time.
+Although rewarding, a career in nursing requires a lot of hard work and time.
 Nursing would always be high in demand because of the growing population and ever-increasing demand for health care professionals.

 Facts about Nursing:

-While we discussed right in the beginning how rewarding nursing school really is, there is also a cautionary tale.
-You need to be ready for the commitment.
+While we discussed right in the beginning how rewarding nursing school is, there is also a cautionary tale.
+It would be best if you were ready for the commitment.

 Nursing degree courses